Intestine Pre-Transplant Evaluation

 The transplant team will determine if your child needs any additional tests.

-Please note that each child is considered on an individual basis, and that other consultations may be requested in order for us to understand your child as completely as possible.
+Please note that each child is considered on an individual basis and that we may request other consultations to help us to better understand your child as completely as possible.